QNAP-HomeLAB/guides/Guide - Docker Container VPN.md

 docker container exec -it containername wget -qO- ipinfo.io/ip
 ```

 Now we are ready to set up a container that can only access the internet through this Gluetun VPN connection.
-Speedtest.net provides a very simple container that works well for this purpose.
+A very simple speedtest container from `openspeedtest` works well for this purpose.
 Note the seven lines I have commented out using a `#` at the front of the line. `depends_on` will only work if this container is a service in the same compose file as the VPN, `networks` and `ports` are only used if the container has it's own network connection, and `network_mode` is necessary so this container attaches to the indicated container for network access.

 ```yaml
 version: "3"